Yankees vs. Red Sox Predictions & Picks - September 12

 - Bookmakers have yet to post a spread in any of the Yankees' past 10 games.

-- The Yankees have come away with 21 wins in the 50 contests they have been listed as the underdogs in this season.
+- The Yankees have won in 22, or 43.1%, of the 51 contests they have been named as odds-on underdogs this year.

-- New York has a win-loss record of 11-16 when favored by +115 or worse by oddsmakers this year.
+- This season, New York has been victorious seven times in 19 chances when named as an underdog of at least +125 or longer on the moneyline.

-- The moneyline set for this matchup implies the Yankees have a 46.5% chance of coming away with a victory in the contest.
+- Bookmakers have implied with the moneyline set for this matchup that the Yankees have a 44.4% chance of pulling out a win.

 Put your picks to the test and bet on with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!